rsdoiel/antenna/2023/socal_north_2023.43.md

 date: 2023-10-16, from: The Sundail (CSUN Student Newspaper)

 In a small library gallery, an intimate collection of photos displays the painful aftermath of domestic abuse.
 One image capturing a quiet moment of vulnerability stands out.
 A woman in a hospital bed, her hand reaching towards the person behind the camera.
-Extending from the bottom frame is the hand of her daughter, Hannah Kozak,...
+Extending from the bottom of the frame is the hand of her daughter,...

 <https://sundial.csun.edu/176400/featured/glendale-photo-exhibit-sheds-light-on-domestic-abuse/>